U.S. watchdog does not fine Citi for shorting credit card customers

-WASHINGTON, June 29 (Reuters) - The U.S. regulator for consumer finance said on Friday it would not penalize Citigroup for overcharging credit card customers provided the bank refunds the 1.75 million borrowers who are due $335 million in refunds.
+WASHINGTON (Reuters) - The U.S. regulator for consumer finance said on Friday it would not penalize Citigroup (C.N) for overcharging credit card customers provided the bank refunds the 1.75 million borrowers who are due $335 million in refunds.

 The Consumer Financial Protection Bureau (CFPB), a leading regulator for Citigroup, said the bank must refund customers but will not have to pay a fine.